codefarma/mwp-plugin-boilerplate/README.md

 ## Database Records

-Modern Wordpress provides a bootstrap class which implements the Active Record design pattern and allows you to quickly model and manipulate your database rows as objects.
+MWP Application Framework provides a bootstrap class which implements the Active Record design pattern and allows you to quickly model and manipulate your database rows as objects.

 ### Create a database table and begin tracking it in your plugin